gfrison/proto-app.g8/README.md

 This is an archetype of any Java or Groovy standalone application based on Springframework and Gradle.

 You can generate your customized project through g8.
-For g8 installation run following commands:
+Install g8 running these commands:

     curl https://raw.github.com/n8han/conscript/master/setup.sh | sh